Diagnose Lymphedema

 Vascular screening and ultrasound

-For an initial assessment, we evaluate blood flow as well as the function of veins, arteries and tissue.
+For an initial assessment, modern measurement methods and ultrasound are used to evaluate the vascular system and tissue, as well as the function of veins, arteries and tissue.
 These examinations help distinguish lymphedema from other causes.

 Advanced diagnostics for unclear findings